Script Basics

 • Mandarin Chinese, Simplified Script: zh-Hans is preferred, but zh-CN may be found on older sites.

-• Mandarin Chinese, Traditional Script: zh-Hant or zh-Hant-TW (Taiwan) is preferred zh-TW
+• Mandarin Chinese, Traditional Script: zh-Hant or zh-Hant-TW (Taiwan) is preferred, but zh-TW may be found on older sites.

 • Pinyin (Mandarin): zh-Latn-pinyin for Mandarin.
 If the text is not Mandarin,use one the dialect codes below.